JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

 When this automation occurs a warning is thrown:

 ```
-┌ Warning: Variable α was introduced in process of variable ASR(t).
+┌ Warning: Variable α(t) was introduced in process of variable ASR(t).
-│ However, a process for α was not provided,
+│ However, a process for α(t) was not provided,
 │ and there is no default process for it either.
 │ Since it has a default value, we make it a parameter by adding a process:
 └ `ParameterProcess(α)`.
 ```

-[`ParameterProcess`](@ref) is the most trivial process: it simply means that the corresponding variable does not have any physical process and rather it is a system parameter.
+[`ParameterProcess`](@ref) is the most trivial process: it simply means that the corresponding variable does not have any actual process describing it and rather it is a system parameter.

 This automation does not occur if there is no default value.
 For example, the $ASR$ variable does not have a default value.
 If we have not assigned a process for $ASR$, the system construction would error instead: